 d) minimum detectable (at a given probability of detection) radar cross-section at a fixed distance as a function of the level of interference.

-Furthermore, simulation of transmit chain is particularly useful for studying performance of other systems interfered by radars.
+Furthermore, simulation of transmit chain can be particularly useful for studying performance of other systems that could be impacted by radars.

-This report provides the simulated performance of several radars in the presence of various interference sources.
-This Report contains two Annexes.
+This report provides examples of simulated results of select radars that are in operation in some administrations in the presence of various interference sources based on various software implementations and a range of relevant parameters (e.g. probability of detection, frequency range, radar type, etc.).
+This report is not intended to initiate changes to the established radar protection criteria in ITU-R Recommendations.

+This Report contains two Annexes that provide example simulations performed for a given set of assumptions.
+The assumptions that were used and the results that were obtained are unique to the types of radars and the specific simulation tools chosen.
+Thus, it should not be generalized to give the impression that these simulations and their associated conditions would be applicable to all situations.

-Annex 1 presents simulations of the radar performance for several air traffic control PSR in the presence of various interference sources (pulsed and continuous).
-PSR are used worldwide to separate and control air traffic in the airport terminal areas, in the en-route airspace between airports, and on the surface of airports.
-Many of the PSRs also provide weather data that can be used to assist pilots with navigating around storms.
+Annex 1 presents simulations of the radar performance for several air traffic control PSRs in the presence of various example interference sources (pulsed and continuous).
+PSRs are used worldwide to separate and control air traffic in the airport terminal areas, in en-route airspace between airports, and on the surface of airport runways.
+Many of the PSRs also provide weather data that can be used to assist pilots with navigating around storms, howeverthe weather applications are not modelled in this Annex.

-Annex 2 presents a comprehensive technical investigation on the radar simulated performance degradation in the presence of high duty cycle digitally modulated signals, particularly to enhance the understanding of effects of interference into radars from the signal waveforms of modern wideband communication systems.
-When the interfering signal is of high duty cycle, at even low power levels as much as 6 dB below noise level, there will be degradation to radar detection performance.
-Objects that would otherwise be detected will be lost due to the presence of low level interference that is not necessarily visible on the radar display.
+Annex 2 presents a comprehensive technical investigation on the radar simulated performance degradation in the presence of high duty cycle digitally modulated signals, particularly to enhance the understanding of effects of potential interference into radars from the signal waveforms of modern wideband communication systems.

 Annex 1

-Simulations of performance for particular primary surveillance radar
+Example simulations of performance for particular primary surveillance radar

 A1.1 Introduction

-PSRs are used worldwide to separate and control air traffic in the airport terminal areas, in the en-route airspace between airports, and on the surface of airports.
-Many of the PSRs also provide weather data that can be used to assist pilots with navigating around storms.

-Since modern PSRs are typically designed using software models of electronic components, the detection performance of radars could be modeled under different interference scenarios in a software environment versus testing and measuring the performance of actual radar systems.

 The basic principle of a PSR is to transmit high-energy electromagnetic signals of modulated or unmodulated waveforms through a directive high-gain antenna and to receive the reflections of those signals for processing to extract target information such as object range, azimuth, and velocity.
 A simple block diagram of a PSR is shown in Figure A1-1.

 Figure A1-1